-Art Gallery of Hamilton - Detailed Review of Hamilton's primary cultural institution.
-An overview of the permanent collection (Canadian, European and Contemporary Art), information about its temporary collection, and the amazing events that the gallery hosts.
+Art Gallery of Hamilton -- An overview of the permanent collection (Canadian, European and Contemporary Art), information about its temporary collection, and the amazing events that the gallery hosts.

 Call me biased, but I think this is one of the best galleries in the province.
 It's big enough to impress, but small enough to absorb in a good long visit without feeling overwhelmed or stressed by gallery fatigue.
 Over two large floors, you'll see all kinds of works, from historic to (very) contemporary, from all kinds of media: painting, drawings, sculpture, and usually some kind of video art as well.

 The AGH collects art in three major areas: Canadian Historical, European Historical and Contemporary Art.
 If this is your first visit to the gallery, head up to the second floor, where you’ll find works from the permanent collection.
 The gallery owns approximately 9,000 works of art, but even with over 35,000 square feet of exhibition space spread over two floors, space is limited, so only a small percentage of that is on display at any time.
 Here are some of the pieces you might find on your visit:

 The Canadian collection of this Hamilton gallery includes works by such well-known Canadian artists as Emily Carr, Alex Colville, Cornelius Kreighoff, the Group of Seven, Tom Thomson and Maurice Cullen, among others.

 The paintings in the Blair Bruce Memorial Collection were the first works to be

 donated to the gallery, back before it even existed.
 They formed the

 foundation for a permanent Hamilton art gallery in 1914.
 Blair Bruce was a

 Hamilton-born artist who studied and worked in Europe for much of his